yozorajs/yozora/packages/core-tokenizer/README.md

 * `buildBlockToken`: (Optional) Convert `PhrasingContentLines[]` into a Block Token.
   This method is only needed when the matching node of this type may be rolled back

-#### post-match-block phase

-The lifecycle methods at this stage are subdivided into the following methods (for complete type definitions, see [post-match-block][lifecycle-post-match-block]):

-* `transformMatch`: (Required) Convert the sibling nodes of a certain level in the tree obtained in the [match-block][lifecycle-match-block] stage into a new block node list.
-In fact, this life cycle method is only implemented in [@yozora/tokenizer-list][]

 #### parse-block phase

 The life cycle methods at this stage is subdivided into the following methods